taka328/taka328/README.md

 - 👋 Hi, I’m @taka328
 - 👀 I’m system developer
-- 🌱 I’m currently learning SQL
+- 🌱 I’m currently learning sql
 - 💞️ I’m looking to collaborate on EVERYTHING
 <!---
 taka328/taka328 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.